 Note: Starting September 2015, social services referrals will be available for Augsburg students at Augsburg’s Center for Wellness & Counseling through the Community Resources Coordinator (an Augsburg MSW student intern).
+Call the CWC front desk (612-330-1707) for an appointment.

 GENERAL SOCIAL SERVICES